Akurathi/2019-Fall-AI/README.md

 * Homepage: [https://badriadhikari.github.io](https://badriadhikari.github.io)

 ## About the Course
 * This course provides an introduction to artificial intelligence (AI).
-The list of topics may include introduction introduction to artificial neural networks, search, planning, knowledge-based reasoning, probabilistic inference, machine learning, natural language processing, and practical applications. \[3 credit units\].
+The list of topics may include artificial neural networks, search, planning, knowledge-based reasoning, probabilistic inference, machine learning, natural language processing, and practical applications. \[3 credit units\].

 **Prerequisites**
 * CMP SCI 3130 (Design and Analysis of Algorithms) or Graduate Standing in CS

 **Upon completing the course students will be able to (Learning Outcomes):**
+* Use Python, Numpy and Keras to design, train, and evaluate basic feed-forward neural networks
 * Learn an overview of artificial intelligence principles and approaches
 * Learn a basic understanding of the building blocks of AI as presented in terms of intelligent agents
 * Select and evaluate various searching algorithms
 * Understand some of the problems and ideas in the field of natural language processing, perception, and robotics
 * Learn the philosophical foundations of AI and the future of AI
-* Implement various AI algorithms, i.e. write programs
+* Implement various AI algorithms

 **Class meets**
-* TR 5:30 PM - 6:45 PM at SSB 218
+* MW 11:00 AM - 12:15 PM at SSB 218
+* Lectures will also be delivered "live" accessible via Zoom (see Canvas page for the link)

 **Course Materials**
-* Slides, Project Requirements, Tests, and Samples are inside the relevant folders at the Github location - https://github.com/badriadhikari/2019-Spring-AI/
+* Slides, Homeworks, Project, Tests, and Test Samples are inside the relevant folders at the Github location - https://github.com/badriadhikari/2019-Fall-AI/

 **Textbooks**
 * Artificial Intelligence: A Modern Approach (3rd Edition) <br/> <img src="syllabus/book.jpg" align="middle" width="150"/>

+## Course Topics
+**Introduction to Python, Numpy, and Google Colab** **Chapter 18 - Learning From Examples**
+**Designing and Implementing Feed-forward Neural Networks** **Chapter 1 - Introduction**
+**Chapter 2 - Intelligent Agents**
+**Chapter 3 - Solving Problems by Searching**
+**Chapter 5 - Adversarial Search**
+**Chapter 6 - Constraint Satisfaction Problems**
+**Chapter 7 - Logical Agents**
+**Chapter 22 - Natural Language Processing**
+**Chapter 24 - Perception**
+**Chapter 25 - Robotics**
+**Chapter 26 - Philosophical Foundations**

 ## Course Schedule
 This schedule will be updated as the class progresses.